 It’s a good idea to speak with a dog bite lawyer before you talk to the insurance company.
 The claims adjuster has incentive to find reasons to dispute your claim, but an attorney will protect your best interests throughout the proceedings.

-Discuss Your Case with a Monterey Dog Bite Attorney: Call 1-800-GO-HARRIS
+Discuss Your Case with Our Monterey Dog Bite Attorneys: Call 1-800-GO-HARRIS

 If you or someone you love was severely injured in a dog attack, contact Harris Personal Injury Lawyers to find out how to proceed with your claim.
 We have recovered more than $300 million for clients throughout California.
 Dial 1-800-GO-HARRIS or fill out our contact form to set up a free initial consultation.